jncraton/BWMetaAI/command_info.md

 Build necessary farms with a correct timing, so nothing is paused by a maximum supply limit hit.

 ## start_areatown
 Starts the AI Script for area town management.
+Should only be used in campaign scripts, as it uses the trigger location as its bounds (or area).

 ## start_campaign
 Starts the AI Script for Campaign.
+Note: This command may have many subtle (but significant in number) changes to AI behaviour which may be desirable in some cases, but not in others.

 ## start_town
 Starts the AI Script for town management.